Supporting Diverse Voices

 Margy Thomas, Ph.D. | ScholarShape

-Margy Thomas, founder of ScholarShape and host of the Oracles of Academia podcast, helps you bring creativity and intuition into your academic writing practice so that you can craft fascinating scholarship and enjoy the process.
+Margy Thomas, Ph.D., founder of ScholarShape and host of the Oracles of Academia podcast, helps you bring creativity and intuition into your academic writing practice so that you can craft fascinating scholarship and enjoy the process.
 ScholarShape’s signature method is Story-Argument design, a structured yet flexible approach to shaping your manuscript to function as both a compelling story and a persuasive argument.
 Underpinning this method is the Story-Argument model, a conceptual framework that describes the deep structure of powerful scholarship across genres and disciplines.
 Margy synthesized the model through many years of study, research, and work as a developmental editor.
-The Story-Argument model helps scholars bring creativity and intuition into their writing process in ways that enhance the rigor and coherence of their work.
-Your membership in this small-group program also includes a one-year membership in the larger ScholarShape community, where you’ll find a comprehensive suite of tools for Story-Argument design.
-Twitter @ScholarShape; Instagram @scholarshape
+If you choose ScholarShape as your PUP partner, you will receive full membership in ScholarShape (member benefits are described here) as well as personalized support in a small cohort of your fellow PUP grant winners (small-group program benefits described here).
+Twitter @ScholarShape; Instagram @scholarshap